c4arl0s/RegularExpressions/README.md

 # 4. [Character Classes or Character Sets](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)

 **With a "character class", also called “character set”, you can tell the regex engine to match only one out of several characters**.

-Simply place the characters you want to match between square brackets.
-If you want to match an a or an e, use «[ae]».
+Simply place the characters you want to match between square brackets `[]`.
+If you want to match an `a` or an `e`, use «[ae]».
 You could use this in «gr[ae]y» to match either „gray” or „grey”.
 Very useful if you do not know whether the document you are searching through is written in American or British English.
 A character class matches only a single character. «gr[ae]y» will not match “graay”, “graey” or any such thing.
 The order of the characters inside a character class does not matter.
 The results are identical.

+> So, [ao], this will find `a` or `o`.

-You can use a hyphen inside a character class to specify a range of characters. «[0-9]» matches a single digit between 0 and 9.
+**You can use a hyphen inside a character class to specify a range of characters**. «[0-9]» matches a single digit between 0 and 9.
 You can use more than one range. «[0-9a-fA-F]» matches a single hexadecimal digit, case insensitively.
 You can combine ranges and single characters. «[0-9a-fxA-FX]» matches a hexadecimal digit or the letter X. Again, the order of the characters and the ranges does not matter.

+> [0-9], it will match a single digit between 0 and 9.

 ```console
 $ cat article.txt | grep "[0-9]"